-Whilst the benefits of unlocking additional demand response potential are apparent, the design of interruptibility is essential to ensuring that such schemes truly provide added value to the TSO in ensuring system security in a cost-efficient way.
-Interruptibility schemes do not appear to provide an enduring solution to a capacity shortage problem, but in the short term may be appropriate to help develop demand response.
-In the longer term, there may be an enduring need for particular ancillary services procured by TSOs from demand response, but in order to reduce the risk of over-compensating the providers of such services, requirements should be specified and beneficiaries selected through competitions open to all potential providers.
+(523) Whilst the benefits of unlocking additional demand response potential are clear, the design of a scheme is essential to ensuring that it truly provides added value to the TSO in ensuring system security in a cost-efficient way.
+Interruptibility schemes do not appear to provide an enduring solution to a capacity shortage problem, but in the short term can be appropriate to help develop demand response.
+In the longer term, there may be an enduring need for particular ancillary services procured by TSOs from demand response, but to reduce the risk of over-compensating the providers of such services, beneficiaries should be selected through competitions open to all potential providers able to meet transparent technical requirements.

-6.2.4 Capacity payments (targeted and market-wide)
+6.2.4 Targeted capacity payments

-As explained in sub-sections 3.1.1 and 3.1.2, in these models a central body sets the price of capacity.
-In market-wide capacity payments the centrally set price is paid to all capacity expected to be needed to meet demand in the market.
-In targeted capacity payments the centrally set price is paid to a subset of capacity operating in the market, for example only to a particular technology, or only to capacity providers that meet specific criteria.

-The sector inquiry found targeted capacity payment schemes in Italy, Poland, Portugal, and Spain and one market-wide capacity payment scheme in Ireland (see sub-sections 3.2.4 and 3.2.7).
+- (524) As explained in sub-sections 3.1.1 and 3.1.2, in capacity payments models a central body sets the price of capacity.
+In targeted capacity payments the centrally set price is paid to a subset of capacity operating in the market, for example only to a particular technology, or only to capacity providers that meet specific criteria. - (525) The sector inquiry found targeted capacity payment schemes in Italy, Poland, Portugal, and Spain (see sub-section 3.2.4).